kommitters/chaincerts-smart-contracts/vault_contract/README.md

 ## Features
 The vault smart contract is a secure repository for safeguarding verifiable credentials (VCs).
 With this smart contract, you will be able to:

-- Authorize issuers to emit certificates for specific Decentralized Identifiers (DIDs)
+- Authorize issuers to emit certificates for specific DIDs(Decentralized Identifiers).
 - Revoke an issuer's authority for a particular DID.
 - Store a verifiable credential.
 - Retrieve a specific verifiable credential using its identifier.